awsdocs/aws-config-developer-guide/doc_source/querying-AWS-resources.md

 + Inventory management; for example, to retrieve a list of Amazon EC2 instances of a particular size\.
 + Security and operational intelligence; for example, to retrieve a list of resources that have a specific configuration property enabled or disabled\.
 + Cost optimization; for example, to identify a list of Amazon EBS volumes that are not attached to any EC2 instance\.
++ Compliance data; for example, to retrieve a list of all your conformance packs and their compliance status\.

 **Topics**
 + [Features](#query-features)